infimalabs/space/A15/README.md

 (<a href="#subsec-intro-a15" data-reference-type="ref+Label"
 data-reference="subsec-intro-a15">1.2</a>).
-This local chirality is implemented deterministically based on lattice position within the `A15.py` reference code.
-However, for interoperability in any practical application, particularly networked ones, all participating systems **must establish and strictly adhere to a shared global orientation convention**.
-This convention dictates how these local chiralities are interpreted, represented, and transformed, ensuring consistency between different client implementations and, crucially, when interfacing with host environments or game engines that may use different native coordinate system handedness (e.g., left-handed systems common in Unity (Unity Technologies 2024) and Unreal Engine (Epic Games 2023) versus right-handed systems standard in physics and mathematics).
+This local chirality is implemented deterministically based on lattice position within the `A15.py` reference code, and is consistent with a standard **right-handed coordinate system** interpretation.
+However, for interoperability in any practical application, particularly networked ones, all participating systems **must establish and strictly adhere to a shared global orientation convention**, independent of any specific implementation’s internal standard.
+This convention dictates how local chiralities and global axes are interpreted, represented, and transformed, ensuring consistency between different client implementations and, crucially, when interfacing with host environments or game engines that may use different native coordinate system handedness (e.g., left-handed systems common in Unity (Unity Technologies 2024) and Unreal Engine (Epic Games 2023) versus right-handed systems standard in physics and mathematics).
 Without such a shared convention, mirrored or incorrectly oriented geometry could easily result from exchanging *A15*-encoded coordinates.